jarad/project_template/sim1/README.md

 ## Create code to create figures and tables

 1. Create script to create figure or table, e.g. f1.R or t1.R.

+## Create Makefile

+Create the makefile by running

+    source("Makefile.R")

+in this directory.

+## Run analysis

+Run the analysis by running

+    make

+in this directory.